surma/surma.dev/content/things/webgpu.md

 device.queue.submit([commands]);
 ```

-`commandEncoder` has multiple methods that allows you to copy data from one GPU buffer to another and manipulate textures, but it also allows you to queue up “passes”, which are invocations of pipelines.
+`commandEncoder` has multiple methods that allows you to copy data from one GPU buffer to another and manipulate textures.
+It also allows you to create a nested `PassEncoder`, which encodes the setup and invocation of pipelines.
 In this case, we have a compute pipline, so we have to create a compute pass, set it to use our pre-declared pipeline and finally call `dispatch(w_x, w_y, w_z)` to tell the GPU how many workgroups to create along each dimension.
 That is, the number of times our compute shader will be invoked is equal to $w_x \times w_y \times w_z \times x \times y \times z$.
+This, by the way, is WebGPU’s alternative to that internal, global state object I was ranting about at the start of this blog post.
+All data and pointers needed to run the pipeline are explicitely given to the pass encoder.

 > **Note:** The command buffer is also the hook for the driver or operating system to let multiple applications use the GPU without them noticing.
 When you queue up your commands, the abstraction layers below will inject additional commands into the queue to save the previous program’s state and restore your program’s state so that it feels like no one else is using the GPU.